Herminia Naglerowa

-Herminia Naglerowa (sometimes wrote under the penname Jan Stycz, born 28 October 1890 in Zaliski near Brody, died 9 October 1957 in London) was a Polish writer and publicist.
+Herminia Naglerowa nee Fisch (born 28 October 1890 in Zaliski near Brody, died 9 October 1957 in London) was a Polish writer and publicist.
+In the youth she wrote poems under the pen name Jan Stycz.

 Naglerowa studied history at the University of Lwów where she got her PhD.
 Subsequently she worked as a teacher, at first (1919) in Warsaw.
-Her first poems were published in the Viennese Kurier Polski in 1915.
-She also became known for her prose works, Czarny pies (1924, "The Black Dog") and Matowa Kres (1929) in which she combined realism with expressionism.
+Her first poems were published in Viennese Kurier Polski in 1915.
+She also became known for her prose works, Czarny pies (1924, "The Black Dog") and Matowa Kresa (1929) in which she combined realism with expressionism.
 She wrote the trilogy Krauzowie i inni (1930) ("The Family Krauz and others") which depicted the saga of a Galician family in the aftermath of the January Uprising.
 She also wrote youth literature; Ludzie prawdziwi ("Real People", 1935).